AWS Artifact and AWS Organizations - AWS Organizations

 1. Sign in to the AWS Organizations console.
 You must sign in as an IAM user, assume an IAM role, or sign in as the root user (not recommended) in the organization’s management account.

-4. In the confirmation dialog box, enter disable in the box, and then choose Disable trusted access.
+5. In the Disable trusted access for AWS Artifact dialog box, type disable to confirm it, and then choose Disable trusted access.

 AWS CLI, AWS API